 - Cost This is made up of a basic fee plus travel expenses.
-We ask for a non-returnable deposit on booking, with the balance payable on the day of the event or two weeks in advance.
+We ask for a non-returnable deposit on booking, with the balance payable two weeks in advance of the event.

 - Access We need to access to venues an hour before we are required to start playing in order to set up our equipment.
 We take only half an hour to clear away and leave the venue after we have played.

 - Power supply We require a normal electricity supply for our PA equipment.

 - Playing area The band playing area should be approximately 15 feet x 10 feet.
 While we normally play on a stage of some kind, we do not play on farm trailers or straw bales.
 We are happy to play at floor level – as long as we are not at risk of being crashed into by dancers!